salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-analytics.md

 date: 2015-05-14 12:00:00
 order: 6
 ---
-Follow the steps below to implement ET and/or Mobile analytics in your mobile app:
+Follow the steps on this page to implement ETAnalytics and Web and Mobile analytics in your mobile app:

 ET Analytics